coralproject/talk/docs/docs/migrate-data.md

 ---
-title: "Migrating to v7: Migrating Data"
+title: "Migrating from Talk v4.x to Coral v7+: Migrating Data"
 ---

 ## Before you start